 A baby turtle needs lots of protein and nutrients in its food to grow.
 Therefore, their body can only go without eating for a week.
 After a week of not eating, their body becomes weak, and they can die from famine.

-Also, the baby turtles will not have formed the hibernating abilities in its early months.
+Also, the baby turtles will not have formed hibernating abilities in their early months.
 So you shouldn’t leave your baby turtle without food, not even only for a few days.

 Along with food, a baby turtle needs water too.
 Without water, your baby turtle will not last even for a week.
 If you have a baby box turtle that you have kept outside water, then place a bowl of water for him if you are leaving your house for the weekend.

 However, it all depends upon the turtle breed too.